nbahador/cell_type_analyzer/README.md

 <img src="Results/cell_type_gradients_results/all_cell_types_thumbnails_overview.png" alt="UMAP with Thumbnails" width="600"/>
 </div>

 **Description:** UMAP projection of cell type embeddings, overlaid with representative thumbnails for each population.
 This plot combines dimensionality reduction (UMAP) with sample thumbnails to contextualize cell type distributions.
-Thumbnails are small images (likely sagittal/coronal/axial views) that represent typical samples for each cell type.
+Thumbnails are small images that represent typical samples for each cell type.
 The plot provides visual validation of UMAP groupings—similar-looking samples should cluster together.

 [↑ Back to Table of Contents](#-table-of-contents)